Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 The Azure Monitor Query client library is used to execute read-only queries against [Azure Monitor][azure_monitor_overview]'s two data platforms:

-- [Logs](https://docs.microsoft.com/azure/azure-monitor/logs/data-platform-logs) - Collects and organizes log and performance data from monitored resources.
-Data from different sources such as platform logs from Azure services, log and performance data from virtual machines agents, and usage and performance data from apps can be consolidated into a single [Azure Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/logs/data-platform-logs#log-analytics-and-workspaces).
+- [Logs][logs_overview] - Collects and organizes log and performance data from monitored resources.
+Data from different sources such as platform logs from Azure services, log and performance data from virtual machines agents, and usage and performance data from apps can be consolidated into a single [Azure Log Analytics workspace][log_workspaces].
 The various data types can be analyzed together using the [Kusto Query Language][kusto_query_language].
 See the [Kusto to SQL cheat sheet][kusto_to_sql] for more information.
-- [Metrics][metrics] - Collects numeric data from monitored resources into a time series database.
+- [Metrics][metrics_overview] - Collects numeric data from monitored resources into a time series database.
 Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.
 Metrics are lightweight and capable of supporting near real-time scenarios, making them particularly useful for alerting and fast detection of issues.

-**NOTE**: This library is currently a beta.
-There may be breaking changes until it reaches semantic version `v1.0.0`.

 ## Getting started